-In this Annual Information Form, a reference to "MDGI" refers to Major Drilling Group International Inc. and a reference to the "Corporation" or "Company" means MDGI and its directly and indirectly owned subsidiaries, which may constitute predecessor corporations where appropriate.
+In this Annual Information Form, a reference to "MDGI" or "Major Drilling" refers to Major Drilling Group International Inc. and a reference to the "Corporation" or "Company" means MDGI and its directly and indirectly owned subsidiaries, which may constitute predecessor corporations where appropriate.

-The information in this Annual Information Form is current to April 30, 2022, unless otherwise noted.
+The information in this Annual Information Form is current to April 30, 2023, unless otherwise noted.
 All dollar amounts in this Annual Information Form, unless otherwise indicated, are stated in Canadian dollars.